Verite Film Festival (Kashmir): 2011

-A participant receiving award during the prize distribution ceremony at Verite Film Festival held on 20 April 2011 at IUST.
+A participant receives an award during the festival's prize distribution ceremony, held on 20 April 2011 at IUST.

 In this year 22 films directed by young artists were screened dealing with various ‘hard-hitting and pressing issues’.
-Most of the films screened in the festival were about Kashmir Conflict and its various facets of presentation, livelihood issues, loss of tradition and heritage, drug abuse etc.
+Most of the films screened in the festival were about the Kashmir conflict and its various facets of presentation, livelihood issues, loss of tradition and heritage, drug abuse etc.

 A short animated movie ‘Hopscotch’ by cartoonist Malik Sajad revealed the story of divided Kashmir.
 Another documentary 'Patience on trial' by Naureen Farooq revolved around the wishes, hopes and needs of orphans.

-The film In limbo, Kashmiris Half-widow's a film by Lebul Nissa, Human Rights lawyer was about Half-widows of Kashmir ("half-widow", a term given to women whose husbands have completely disappeared and are still missing during the ongoing conflict in Kashmir.).
+The film In Limbo, Kashmiris Half-widows, a film by human rights lawyer Lebul Nissa, followed the "half-widows" of Kashmir, women whose husbands have disappeared in the context of the Kashmir conflict.

 The event was first of its kinds and was praised by many dignitaries present at the festival.
 Noted poet Poet Zareef Ahmed Zareef expressed joy and said there is a dire need of noble teachers who will lead budding talent into the right direction.
 "The way they presented the various aspects of Kashmir is admirable.
 God has gifted Kashmir with the best talent.
 The day will definitely come when we will produce the better film makers to show the true story of our Land".

 Awards

-Twenty-two films were screened out of which Life on Wheels by Adil Shah won the award for the best film.
-Pankh by Nishant was adjudged the second prize winner and the third prize was given to three films - Lost by Ather Mohiuddin, Hopskotch by Malik Sajjad and Eidiyaan by Muhammad Irfan Dar and Aman Kaleem.
+In total, 22 films were screened.
+Life on Wheels by Adil Shah won the award for the best film.
+Pankh by Nishant was adjudged the second prize winner and the third prize was given to three films - Lost by Ather Mohiuddin, Hopskotch by Malik Sajjad, and Eidiyaan by Muhammad Irfan Dar and Aman Kaleem.